chocolat-chaud-io/stator/README.md

 ### Make it yours

-You will now want to make this project yours by replacing all `stator` occurrences with your own project name.
+You will now want to make this project yours by replacing all organization and project naming occurrences with your own names.
 Thankfully, we have a script just for that:

 ```
-npm run rename-project {YOUR_PROJECT_NAME}
+npm run rename-project -- --organizationName {YOUR_ORGANIZATIO_NAME} --projectName {YOUR_PROJECT_NAME}
 ```

 \*Note: I highly recommend that the project name is the same as your git repository.